mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 The listed beast characters follow the **Creation & Advancement** guidelines in the _Hidden Heroes_ booklet, with some changes (see **<a href="#modified-rules">Modified rules</a>**).
 This document uses modified versions of the monster stat block template to list each creature's attributes at each character level.
 As with the pre-generated characters in _Hidden Heroes_, each advancement level stat block is additive; they only include new information for that level, and anything not listed defers to the value of the last advancement level that modified that attribute.

+The options below, combined with the pre-generated characters in _Hidden Heroes_, cover all beasts in the _Systems Reference Document_ suitable for the adventure under the modified character rules.

 #### Modified rules

 The characters on this document follow a modified version of the guidance presented in the original book.
 The following changes have been made from the character creation and advancement guidance written in _Hidden Heroes_, and also apply to the pre-generated characters included in the adventure.